kowshikk007/Next-24-projects/Plant Disease Detection/README.md

 # Overview

-This project is aimed to serve as a wrapper for the Digipathos dataset, in order to list and download public data from plant pathologies provided by Embrapa (Brazilian Agricultural Research Corporation).
+This project is aimed to serve as a wrapper for the Digipathos dataset, in order to list and download public data from plant pathologies.

 Example of pictures: